ChrisJamesShevlin/Gridbot-System/README.md

    initialOrdersPlaced = false;
    ```

-## License

-This project is licensed under the MetaQuotes License for MT4.
-See the [LICENSE](./LICENSE) file for more details.

----

 This Expert Advisor is designed to help you implement a grid trading strategy in MT4.
 It is intended as a starting point, and you can modify the code to suit your specific trading strategy or risk management preferences.